ferrywlto/NativeScript-Vue-Base-Template/README.md

 The `npm run release-ios`,`npm run release-android`,`npm run preview-ios`,`npm run preview-android` commands were added in package.json to provide some typing shortcuts.

+Please remove the `LICENSE` file when creating private repositories or change to other [LICENSE](https://choosealicense.com/) file to suit your needs.

 ## For Android build
 Android requires release build to be signed.
 Thus you need to change the Android build command in package.json before build.
 Otherwise the following error will appear:

 `When producing a release build, you need to specify all --key-store-* options.`

 Please replace `_PATH_`, `_PW_`, `_ALIAS_`, `_ALIAS_PW_` with your own setup.

 `--key-store-path _PATH_ --key-store-password _PW_ --key-store-alias _ALIAS_ --key-store-alias-password _ALIAS_PW_`

 To generate key for code signing, you can refer the command below: